jericson/jericson.github.io/resume.md

   Teams](https://meta.stackoverflow.com/a/368400/1438).

 ### JPL/Raytheon
-**Technical Lead**&mdash;_June 2001&ndash;August 2013_
+**Technical Lead** | June 2001&ndash;August 2013

-**I was part of a team that designed and implemented the Science Investigator-led Processing System to process [Tropospheric Emission Spectrometer](https://tes.jpl.nasa.gov/) algorithms.**  Since launch in the summer of 2004, we received a constant stream of data that needed to be stored on tape, converted into interferograms, spectra, vertical profiles and, finally, global maps for a variety of atmospheric properties.
-As a result, I managed a high-performance computer system that produced over a terabyte of data each month.
+**I was part of a team that designed and implemented the Science Investigator-led Processing System to process [Tropospheric Emission Spectrometer](https://tes.jpl.nasa.gov/) algorithms.**  From launch in the summer of 2004 through its end of life in 2018, the ground data system received a constant stream of data that needed to be stored on tape, converted into interferograms, spectra, vertical profiles and, finally, global maps for a variety of atmospheric properties.
+As a result, I managed a high-performance computer system that produced more than a terabyte of data each month.

-**Systems Engineer**&mdash;_June 1999&ndash;April 2001_
+**Systems Engineer** | June 1999&ndash;April 2001

-**During the [Shuttle Radar Topography Mission](https://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission "SRTM"), I was part of the ground support team.**  Both before and after the mission, I helped design and test the software which formatted the radar data to produce 3-dimensional maps of the Earth's surface.
+**During the [Shuttle Radar Topography Mission](https://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission "SRTM"), I was part of the ground support team.**  Both before and after the mission, I helped design and test the software that formatted the radar data to produce 3-dimensional maps of the Earth's surface.
 During the mission, I monitored communication with the astronauts and waited for downloaded samples of instrument data, which was quickly